 It is important to note that if you miss a substantial time from work because of your accident-related injuries, such as more than 2 or 3 days, then make sure a medical provider has specifically written you out of work.
 It is extremely difficult to substantiate a lost wage or earning capacity claim when there is no medical evidence to support an enormous amount of time missed from work.
 The same rationale goes for trying to prove lost wages without any supporting documentation from an employer or regarding income verification.

 Consulting with a NC Auto Accident Injury Lawyer will help you determine if you are eligible for Lost Wages and Earning Capacity in NC Car Accident Cases.
-The Bishop Law Firm represents auto accident injury clients in Raleigh, Cary, Durham and surrounding areas in North Carolina.
+We represent car accident victims in Raleigh, Durham, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids and surrounding areas in North Carolina.
 Give us a call today, (919) 615-3095.